+BA (Hons) Liberal Studies (Public Relations)

+\bigcirc Duration 3 years full time

+Start dates September and January

+Entry requirements 3 A-levels (typically BCC) or international equivalent

+Mathematics GCSE at grades A-C/9-4 or equivalent

+English language requirements IELTS: Overall score of 6.0 with no score below 5.5 in any of the four components, or equivalent 1

+Study abroad Optional

+Ģ Languages Optional

+£ Annual tuition fee 2020-2021 £18,0002

+- 1 Please check the website for more details.
+All students take an English for Academic Purposes module in their first year.
+Students with IELTS 6.5 (minimum 5.5 in each component) are exempt and will take another academic module. - 2 The fees quoted are for one academic year.
+Fees for subsequent years are subject to increase.
+Fees for the January intake may vary.
+Please check the website.

+Liberal Studies Integrated Roundation

 The BA (Hons) Liberal Studies (Majors) with Integrated Foundation is designed for those who do not meet the requirements for direct entry to the three-year degree.
 It will provide you with a foundation of knowledge in a range of key topics, and the core skills to confidently progress onto the degree programme.

 You will take a broad look at topics such as international relations, psychology and media studies.
 You will learn about the basic concepts of data analysis, numeracy and scientific understanding, and develop core skills in areas such as critical thinking, communication and problem-solving.

-Once you have successfully completed this year, you can then begin the three-year degree and major in your chosen subject area (see pages 4-5).
+Once you have successfully completed this year, you can then begin the threeyear degree and major in your chosen subject area (see pages 6-7).
 You will take the following modules:

 Business and Management

 Humanities

 International Relations

 Media Studies

 Political Science

 Psychology

 Quantitative Literacy

 Scientific Understanding

 Foundation Seminars 1 and 2

-Learning and assessment

 You will be taught by respected academics at the forefront of their disciplines.
 Teaching methods include seminars, study groups, role plays, tutorials and external guest speakers.

 You will learn through analysis, discussion and debate, practical work, problem-solving, research projects and team work exercises.

 Assessment methods include essays, exams, individual and group presentations.

-What skills will I gain?

-A breadth of knowledge in key subject areas A set of core life and employability skills Ability to identify appropriate information and sources Ability to challenge viewpoints and enter into debate with professionalism Ability to analyse, evaluate and present a fully constructed argument A sense of social and ethical responsibility Future opportunities This foundation year is the perfect stepping-stone for those who do not have the qualifications to enter directly onto the degree-level programme.
+A breadth of knowledge in key subject areas

+A set of core life and employability skills

+Ability to identify appropriate information and sources

+Ability to challenge viewpoints and enter into debate with professionalism

+Ability to analyse, evaluate and present a fully constructed argument

+A sense of social and ethical responsibility

+This foundation year is the perfect stepping-stone for those who do not have the qualifications to enter directly onto the degree-level programme.

 Completing the year will give you the broad-based knowledge and core skills to move confidently onto the degree level programme.

-BA (Hons) Liberal Studies (Majors) with Integrated Foundation
+Liberal Studies (Majors) with Integrated Foundation

+\odot Duration Start dates 4 years full time September and January Entry requirements At least 5 GCSEs at grades A-C/9- 4 or international equivalent including Mathematics English language requirements IELTS: Overall score of 5.5, with a minimum of 5.5 in each individual component 1 Study abroad Optional Ŗ Languages Optional £ Annual tuition fee 2020-2021 £18,0002

 - 1 Please check the website for details of the English language requirements for your chosen degree programme.
-You may be asked to take a module in English for Academic Purposes in your first year if you narrowly miss our conditions. - 2 Fees for the January intake may vary.
+You may be asked to take a module in English for Academic Purposes in your first year if you narrowly miss our conditions. - 2 The fees quoted are for one academic year.
+Fees for subsequent years are subject to increase.
+Fees for the January intake may vary.
 Please check the website.